haulin/necronomini/notes.md

   - every time they take damage, reduce 2 taunt
   - has an unkillable creature
 - play 1 card or discard it for extra sanity
+- inventory of upgrades that you can equip for the battle
+  - perishables can be used just once

 ## Upgrades for gold